Back to Basics: Audit Risk

 The level of detection risk will depend on the inherent risk and control risk that the auditor has already assessed, and it will drive the amount of work that is performed at the substantive testing stage of the audit.

-At the end of the day, audit risk is the basis for completing an audit and the concept of risk is mentioned throughout the International Standards on Auditing (UK and Ireland).
+At the end of the day, audit risk is the basis for completing an audit and the concept of risk is mentioned throughout the International Standards on Auditing (UK).

 Understanding the drivers behind each of these different elements of the audit risk model helps to explain why an audit is structured as it is, and why each of the separate stages of the audit is necessary.